 A little rain drained off of the brim of her hat as she turned to engage him and froze.
-She saw a face that was handsome, rugged, gentle, strong and about six or seven other descriptors that fit.
-His dark eyes were set into a squarish frame that held a rich, full smile near the bottom and a disrupted tangle of almost-black hair at the top.
+She saw a face that was handsome, rugged, gentle, reliable and about six or seven other descriptors.
+His dark eyes were set into a square-ish frame that held a vibrant, full smile near the bottom and a disrupted tangle of almost-black hair at the top.
 Whatever it was, it took her next breath; she couldn’t think.
 Her insides seemed to turn to mush.

-“You can get pretty soaked if you’re not careful,” he said, trying to break the joint trance.
-That was lame, he thought, but it parted her lips.
-The smile kicked his heart into a higher gear.
+“You can end up pretty well soaked if you’re not careful,” he said, trying to break the mutual trance.
+That was lame, he thought, but her smile kicked his heart into a higher gear.

-Julia heard another taxi approaching—so did the young man.
+Julia heard another taxi approaching—as did the young man.

 “Let’s get you inside.
-You don’t want to be wet, or late.”
+You don’t want to be late.”

 She was staring.
-Whatever miracle had made those eyes reach into her also made the tension and hardness that was preparing her for the coming confrontation suddenly drift away.
+Whatever miracle had made those eyes reach into her had also calmed the tension and hardness that was preparing her for the coming confrontation.
 Forcing words to form, she said “okay” and let herself be guided to the revolving door and into the warm and dry lobby.
-Pulling her gaze from the man who had just stirred up her insides was difficult.
+Pulling her gaze from the man who had just stirred up her insides, was difficult.
 She scanned his features and, as usual, analyzed them for balance and composition.
 It was perfect; it was like he had stolen his nose from a statue of a young Paul Newman.

 Then the past few seconds caught up with her.
 “Late?”

 “For the meeting.
-You’re Julia Cohen, right?” he said as he shook the water off his leather jacket.
+You’re Julia Cohen, right?” he said as he swept the water off his leather jacket.

 She didn’t think she could be knocked further off balance.
 “Oh, ahh.
 Yes.
 I’m sorry,” she stammered and scrunched up her face.
 “You know me?”
-Then she put out her hand; too quickly, she felt, too awkwardly, then tried to pull it back but decided it was appropriate after all then extended it once again.
+Then she put out her hand; too quickly, she felt, too awkwardly.
+Then she started to pull it back but decided it was appropriate after all, then extended it once again.
 Stupid.
 Jesus, girl.
 Get a grip!

 He laughed as he finally snagged her wandering hand.
 “Yes.
 Kim said you’d be here.
 I’m Peter Ralston.”

 At the sound of his last name, her eyes flew open, and she jerked back abruptly.
-Now, her mind was fully scrambled; her blood had frozen.
+Now, her mind was thoroughly scrambled; her blood had frozen.

-He must have noticed the fear or anger or whatever it was cross her pale face.
+He must have noticed the fear or anger or whatever it was that crossed her pale face.
 “Julia.
 Take it easy.
 I’m the younger brother, the good one.
 I know about your family’s problems with George.”

-Her life flashed across her face again.
+Her life flashed across her eyes again.
 It had been a 26-year-old George Ralston who had taken control of the company when his father, Alexander, died almost eleven years before.
 It was George who decided that Julia’s father’s invention, the ManBag, was a great idea after all but that her father didn’t deserve to be a part of its success.
-And it was George who waited upstairs, unaware that Julia would start her plan to make it right.
-Or crush Julia’s dreams, but she didn’t want to think about that.
+And it was George who waited upstairs, unaware that Julia would be starting her plan to make it right.
+Or he would crush her dreams, but she wouldn’t allow herself to think about that.

 As hard as she looked, she saw nothing evil in Peter’s face.
-On the contrary: it was a warm and beautiful face, one that couldn’t belong to an immoral bastard.
+On the contrary: it was warm and beautiful, one that couldn’t belong to an immoral bastard.
 Could it?

 “An arrogant prick?”
 Peter offered.

-Julia cocked her head as if she hadn’t heard him right.
+Julia cocked her head as if she hadn’t heard him correctly.